hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

     To download all models , You should use the `--all` with the ./download_resources.sh

 4. ### Post Process Compilation
-    The post-process functionality is integrated into the TAPPAS core starting from version 3.29.0 and will be deprecated in this repository in the future.
-If you are using an older version of TAPPAS, compile the post-process using:
+    This will compile post process files required for the demos.
+You can review the code in the `cpp` directory and tweak it as needed.
     ```bash
     ./compile_postprocess.sh
     ```
-    **Note:** Using an older version without compiling the post-process may result in incorrect labels.

 # Detection Example
 ![Banner](images/detection.gif)

-This example demonstrates object detection using the YOLOv8s model for Hailo-8 Lite (H8l) and the YOLOv8m model for Hailo-8 (H8) by default.
-It also supports all models compatible with hailortpp.
+This example demonstrates object detection using the YOLOv8s model for Hailo-8L (13 TOPS) and the YOLOv8m model for Hailo-8 (26 TOPS) by default.
+It also supports all models compiled with HailoRT NMS post process.
 Hailo's Non-Maximum Suppression (NMS) layer is integrated into the HEF file, allowing any detection network compiled with NMS to function with the same codebase.

 ### To Run the Example:
 ```bash
 python basic_pipelines/detection.py
 ```
 - To close the application, press `Ctrl+C`.
-#### Example Using USB camera:
+#### Example For Using USB camera input:
    Detect the available camera using this script:
   ```bash
   python basic_pipelines/get_usb_camera.py
   ```
-  Run example using USB camera - Use the device found by this script here:
+  Run example using USB camera - Use the device found by the previous script:

   ```bash
   python basic_pipelines/detection.py --input /dev/video<X>